-As biodesigner, Emma collaborated with different disciplines, from scientists, physicists, artists and designers.
-Biodesign is based on the principles of biofabrication, a field that emerged out of regenerative medicine technologies.
+As a biodesigner, Emma collaborates with different disciplines, including scientists, physicists, artists and designers.
+Biodesign, which is based on the principles of biofabrication, is a field that emerged out of regenerative medicine technologies.
 Biodesign incorporates living organisms e.g. bacteria, fungi, algae or cells into the design process.
-By discovering materials and processes, that nature has designed but hasn’t patented, we can search for new grown materials that are completely compostable and minimize the usage of hazardous resources that can cause huge damage to our ecosystem.
+By discovering materials and processes, that nature has designed but hasn’t patented, we can search for new materials that are grown completely compostable and minimize the use of hazardous resources that cause huge damage to our ecosystem.

 Emma is also the founder and creative director of the BlueCity Lab, a laboratory where she opens up a wet and drylab for anyone who wants to research and develop new materials, from bacteria to waste streams following Blue Economy Principles.
 BlueCity Lab is located in the former Tropicana swimming pool in Rotterdam.